bioboot/cmi_pb_labclass/lab_sheet/lab_sheet.md

 <div class='solution'><button>Hint</button>

-Cells make antibodies, which are long lived
+Have a look back at your plots for Q15 (antigen levels) and compare to your expression levels.
+Cells make antibodies, which are long lived.

 </div>